Documentation

 • Task type: --tag task_type:bug_fix

-spark query "CORS error when calling API from React app" \
+spark --pretty query "CORS error when calling API from React app" \

 --tag language:typescript \